castai/terraform-provider-castai/docs/resources/autoscaler.md

 Optional:

 - `enabled` (Boolean) enable/disable spot interruption predictions.
-- `spot_interruption_predictions_type` (String) define the type of the spot interruption prediction to handle.
+- `spot_interruption_predictions_type` (String, Deprecated) define the type of the spot interruption prediction to handle.
 The value "AWSRebalanceRecommendations" is deprecated; use "CASTAIInterruptionPredictions".